-We have a team in the Dominican Republic this year painting buildings, praying for families, teaching Vacation Bible School, and leading students in small group ministries.
+We have a team in the Dominican Republic this year, with a focus on relationships and spiritual growth.
+They are spending time doing child sponsorship visits, teaching Vacation Bible School to kids, holding Teen Chats, and doing prayer walks in the community.
 They do all this while, most importantly, sharing the Good News of the gospel of Jesus.
 Pray for them, and check below throughout their trip for updates as the team invests in the Dominican Republic!
-Continue reading 2018 Dominican Republic Team Updates

 by Dietrich Gruen

 Bridges out, roads blocked, businesses closed, basements flooded.
 One death.
 Many water rescues by boat, helicopter, and human chains.
 Untold storage items, basement appliances and family treasures soaked and lost.
 Lakeside decks and docks float away.
 Lakes appearing suddenly where there were none the day before.
 Hundreds of flooded cars ditched in either underground parking or clogging above-ground streets.
 Continue reading May the worst of times bring out our best